-It’s nice because if you know where fleas and ticks live (humid, shaded environments), then you can go straight for their habitat.
+It’s nice because if you know where bed bugs and ticks live (humid, shaded environments), then you can go straight for their habitat.
 How can it get better than that?

 There is a certain satisfaction to feeling like you’ve just put a complete insect barrier over your entire property.
 It makes you feel like a doomsday prepper for the bug apocalypse (the worst apocalypse).

-The price is okay at under $20 a bottle, but we wish you’d get a bit more coverage for the money.
+The price is okay for a bottle, but we wish you’d get a bit more coverage for the money.
 We don’t see it lasting quite up to 2667 square feet, as SENTRY claims.